LSleutsky/conventions/README.md

 ## Dynamic Imports

 This is a very powerful `import` pattern which allows you to utilize imports as if they were promises, and import modules on demand.
-For example, in the [Firebase](https://firebase.google.com/)-leveraging application used for presentation, we can import the main `firebase/app` dependency at the moment in which we need to use it:
+For example, if using something like [Firebase](https://firebase.google.com/), we can import dependencies dynamically, at the moment that we need them, instead of always importing heavy dependencies statically:

 ```js
 async initialize() {